-Outcome/Results: Number of bachelor's degrees granted to domestic minorities was well above the established baseline.
-Retention and degree completion initiatives continue to be centered on collaborative efforts among faculty advisors along with support from the area of Enrollment Management and Student Success, especially staff within the Office of Student Diversity and the Office of Student Success Programs.
-These efforts include: (1) support and tools to navigate a campus environment and become involved in student organizations; (2) excellent academic advisement supported by annual advisor training; (3) campus-wide inclusive activities to support academic success, such as Diversity Brown Bags; (4) mentoring activities from upperclassmen; and (5) academic skills workshops.
+Outcome/Results: Number of bachelor's degrees granted to domestic minorities showed a significant increase over baseline.
+Retention and degree completion initiatives continue to be centered on collaborative efforts among faculty advisors along with support from the area of Enrollment Management and Student Success, especially staff within The Office of Student Diversity and the office of Student Success Programs.
+These efforts include: (1) support and tools to navigate a campus environment and become involved in student organizations; (2) excellent academic advisement supported by annual advisor training; (3) campus-wide inclusive activities that support academic success such as Diversity Brown Bags; (4) mentoring activities wherein our upperclassmen promote awareness to an underclassman's own pathway to success; and (5) workshops for students on topics such as study skills, reading a textbook, and time management.